STARRY-S/Survey/README.md

 );
 ```

-Edit `database.js` for your database user name and password.
+Edit `database.js` according to the username and password you set.

 ```
 $ git clone https://github.com/STARRY-S/Survey.git